 Welcome to the first entry in The Vault where I will select milestone films in the horror genre to explore in more detail.
-These reviews will focus on the socio-cultural context of the time period in which the film was released and how the film reflected broader fears and anxieties prevalent in the era as well as how the film has influenced the genre.
-For my first entry in The Vault, I examine the role of the original Saw (2004) and its influence on the subsequent “torture porn” subgenre that dominated the horror film cycle in the 2000s.
+With the recent release of belated sequel, Jigsaw, I’ll be looking at the role of the original Saw (2004) and its influence on the subsequent “torture porn” subgenre that dominated the horror film cycle in the 2000s.

 Saw then did not uniquely create “torture” porn as a subgenre and, from a thematic perspective, it does not address public anxieties with government use of torture and the xenophobic rhetoric often employed to rationalize its use in the same way that Eli Roth does with Hostel (2005).
 Yet Saw arguably paved the way for films like Hostel (2005) by bringing together many of the subgenre’s tropes – its central placement of torture, the role surveillance, and Jigsaw’s retributivist “eye-for-an-eye” justification for torture.
 While film audiences were not interested in meditative pieces that directly confronted torture and human rights violations emergent from the “War on Terror”, the success of Saw illustrated the potential for the horror genre to explore these social and political implications at a subconscious level.